MyKad

 Corroborative evidence keywords

-MyKad, NRIC, identity card, kad pengenalan, ID number, identification, ID card, license, permit, registration, certificate, field, column, row, entry, record, value, form, register, database (+20 more)
+MyKad, NRIC, identity card, kad pengenalan, ID number, identification, ID card, license, permit, registration, certificate, data record, database record, record set, data extract, data export, database table, spreadsheet, data registry, registry entry (+14 more)

 Proximity: 300 characters